 - What is a floating charge?

-- The bank has a fixed and floating charge over our assets, which far exceed the value of the loan.
-The bank will not lend more, but another company would - if we could offer security.
+- The bank has a fixed and floating charge over our assets, which far exceed the value of the loan but will not lend us more.
 What can we do?

-- Can we offer employees the chance to invest cash in the company?
-Alternatively, can we come to an arrangement under which they take shares instead of pay?
+- Can we offer employees the chance to invest in the company or the opportunity to take shares instead of pay?
 Are there any tax advantages?

-- We have been approached by a bigger company with an offer of funds, but we are worried about being gobbled up.
+- We have been approached by a bigger company with an offer of funds, but we are worried about a take over.
 What precautions can we take?

 - What is corporate venturing?

-- What is an exit strategy, and should we be thinking about it before we even start up in business?
+- What is an exit strategy, and when should we start thinking about it?

 Get the package looked over by at least one experienced, professional advisor (an accountant or solicitor), to establish the weaknesses in your case, if any.
 If you leave it to your potential investors to expose any unrealistic assumptions, you will simply ruin your chances of winning their confidence.

-2. Is it better to raise all the money we need for the initial period, plus a 'cushion', or to ask for enough to get started initially and then come back when we have six or 12 months' trading experience?
+2. Should we raise all the start up funding we need at once, or just enough to get started and then come back when we have six or 12 months' trading experience?

-3. Relatives are offering to finance my new business.
-Should I accept the money as a loan, or as equity capital?
+3. Should I accept business funding from relatives as a loan, or as equity capital?